hang-chuan-wei/hang-chuan-wei.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D candidate at [the Bartlett School of Architecture, UCL](https://www.ucl.ac.uk/bartlett/architecture/people/mphilphd-students/architectural-design-architectural-urban-history-theory-students/hangchuan-wei).
+I'm a PhD candidate at [the Bartlett School of Architecture, UCL](https://www.ucl.ac.uk/bartlett/architecture/people/mphilphd-students/architectural-design-architectural-urban-history-theory-students/hangchuan-wei).
-My research focuses on probiotic modelling—using digital design and fabrication to shape indoor microbiomes through architectural design.
-I treat environmental behaviours (such as airflow and thermal) as a medium for interpreting, visualising and integrating the otherwise invisible microbiome.
+My research focuses on probiotic modelling, using digital design and fabrication to shape indoor microbiomes through architectural design.
+I treat environmental behaviours (such as airflow and thermal) as a medium for interpreting, visualising and integrating the otherwise invisible microbiome in the built environment.

-I frame the thesis as a design interface that brings together microbiology and the built environment toward a holobiont future.
-My Ph.D. supervisors are [Dr. Marjan Colletti](https://profiles.ucl.ac.uk/41-marjan-colletti) and [Dr. Sean Nair](https://profiles.ucl.ac.uk/4683-sean-nair).
-The work is supported by an [EPSRC-funded project](https://ucl-epsrc-dtp.github.io/2023-24-project-catalogue/projects/2228bd1218.html) led by [Richard Beckett](https://profiles.ucl.ac.uk/33584-richard-beckett) (PI).
-My master's degree supervisor was Richard Beckett at UCL, and bachelor's degree supervisors were [Dr. Jindong Wu](https://person.zju.edu.cn/jdgreen) and Fan Chen at [Zhejiang University](http://www.ccea.zju.edu.cn/ts/list.htm).
+I position my thesis as a design interface that connects microbiology and architecture, aiming toward a holobiont future.
+My PhD is supervised by [Dr. Marjan Colletti](https://profiles.ucl.ac.uk/41-marjan-colletti) and [Dr. Sean Nair](https://profiles.ucl.ac.uk/4683-sean-nair), and is supported by an [EPSRC-funded project](https://ucl-epsrc-dtp.github.io/2023-24-project-catalogue/projects/2228bd1218.html) led by [Richard Beckett](https://profiles.ucl.ac.uk/33584-richard-beckett) (PI).
+Previously, I completed my master's degree under the supervison of Richard Beckett at UCL, and bachelor's degree under [Dr. Jindong Wu](https://person.zju.edu.cn/jdgreen) and Fan Chen at [Zhejiang University](http://www.ccea.zju.edu.cn/ts/list.htm).

 News
 ======